 Using Health with a device

-While Apple Health can work autonomously for iPhone owners, it does rely on folks carrying their iPhone with them every step of the way.
+While Apple Health can work autonomously for iPhone owners, that method does rely on folks carrying their iPhone with them every step of the way.
 If you leave it on the desk when you pop to the restroom, it won't count the steps you took, the distance you travelled or the flights you climbed.

 Wareable picks: The top fitness trackers